Rita E. Hauser

 Upon returning to the United States, Hauser joined the Office of the General Counsel to the Secretary of Defense as counsel to the International Security Agency.
 It was in this role that his career first intersected with communication satellites.
 Hauser was assigned to write the first paper that the US Defense Department originated assessing international legal rights and obligations concerning objects orbiting in space.

 “My chance Pentagon involvement with the earliest orbiting satellite somehow became a considerable lifetime involvement in what was to become a worldwide satellite communications industry,” he recalled in a 1999 interview for the Cable Television Center and Museum.
-Hauser began his career in the communications industry as a vice president of General Telephone & Electronics International, and then became executive vice president at Western Union International.
+Hauser began the civilian phase of his career in the communications industry as a vice president of General Telephone & Electronics International, and then became executive vice president at Western Union International.

 Among his many public service activities, he was twice appointed by the president of the United States to serve, from 1970 through 1977, as director-at-large of the US Overseas Private Investment Corp. (the US government insurance company responsible for encouraging private foreign investment), of which he was a founder.